 The African countries have had European colonial rule for hundreds of years.
 Their gastronomic traditions and cuisine, therefore, have been predominantly inspired by the colonial European cultures.
 Every country in the continent has a distinct food culture and every community has drawn its food culture also from the refugees from far-off countries.
 The culture in Nigeria is believed to have begun during the 9th century AD.
-Nigeria was first ruled by the Portuguese and then by the British.

-Kilishi is a soup made from melon seeds, fruits and fibre, which is also relished by many.
 Regional tropical fruits such as apples, coffee, bananas and mangos are mostly eaten.
 A great snack is the fried banana plantain.